Ares-DF/ares/README.md

 Mapping features, including lines-of-bearing, geolocated emitters, RF propagation, drawn features/pins, are designed to integrate with TAK via a custom plugin and Cursor on Target (CoT).

 Demodulation/decode of UAS video, cellular, Wi-Fi (SDR acting as NIC over TAP), PTT, FM radio are all open-source (primarily GNU Radio-, aircrack-ng- and Kismet-based), passive and do not break any forms of encryption or privacy laws.
+Results can be viewed in detailed network breakouts and exported in a variety of formats.

 Ares is also designed for MANET operations to enable distributed sensing with collaborative DF, remote operations and group-chat functionality.
 This includes MANET planning with RF propagation simulation to ensure link coverage.